buying approaches

 Markets and mazes

-From its beginnings in the 15th century at biannual markets that often lasted for six weeks to the emergence of auction houses in the late 1700s, the art market was rather staid.
+From its beginnings in 15th century Antwerp at biannual markets that often lasted for six weeks to the emergence of auction houses in the late 1700s, the art market was rather staid.
 The economic distance between sellers and buyers was short with few middlemen.
 By the late 18th century, a new class of entrepreneurs emerged, women and men who were artists’ agents, private dealers, early speculators, and gallerists.
 In Post-War Europe, the market expanded gradually and cautiously.
-The United States—specifically New York—replaced Paris and London as the epicenter of art commerce.
-Galleries were few.
+The United States—specifically New York—replaced Paris and London as the epicenter of art commerce where galleries were few and largely conventional.

 Following the 1973 auction of the Robert C. Scull Collection at Sotheby Park Bernet, the art market changed, spurring financial speculation and glamorizing social mobility through “culture.”
 The art market was no longer “ordinary” retail.
 It was a tight, cozy commercial sector—with injections of celebrity, scandal, and exceptional wealth unleashed by Ronald Reagan’s tax cuts—until the expansion of art fairs and the more recent introduction of the Internet and technology in the 1990s.
 These were game-changers.